lorinkoz/talk-europython20-yapfmtid/docs/slides.md

 ---

-Set active tenant when saving a form / serializer:
+Set the active tenant when saving a form / serializer:

 ```python
 # Form